 To drive latching type irrigation solenoids with an RPUno.

 The boost converter draws 300mA max, which leaves 200mA for other devices from a 500mA USB supply.

 Latching solenoids are driven with a current pulse that last a short duration.
 The pulse flows in a coil and establishes a magnetic field.
 Since the pulse is a short duration the wire size to the coil can be significantly reduced, but some testing may be needed.
 One of the valves I use has a coil that measures about 4.7 Ohm with a DMM.
 I am able to drive it with 10 meters of CAT5 pair (24AWG) which has 1.7 Ohm.
 The peak current flow is over 3.5A for a very short time, so the wire does not get hot.
 I recommend that the peak current is less than about 5A otherwise the p-channel MOSFET safe operating time is too short to be robust.

 Priority Mail Small Flat Rate Box will hold two RPUno, or two shields (RPUftdi or RPUadpt) and an RPUno.

 We recognize our top users by making them a Tindarian.
 Tindarians have access to secret & unreleased features.

 We look for the most active & best members of the Tindie community, and invite them to join.
 There isn't a selection process or form to fill out.
 The only way to become a Tindarian is by being a nice & active member of the Tindie community!

-I am working on what may be thought of as a garden SCADA system, it is based on RS-422 and RS-485 and other well-known standards and the parts used to implement them.
-I have broken compatibility with common implementations in favor of trying to retain usability of existing RS-232 software (e.g. avrdude, picocom, PySerial...) and have an interface that uses interactive textual commands.
+I am working on what may be thought of as a garden SCADA system, it is based on securely connecting a host computer through RS-422 to multiple microcontrollers.
+I have strayed from RS-485 in favor of retaining existing software (e.g. avrdude, picocom, PySerial...) and have an interface that can act like an interactive terminal session.